 Extremities do well in 10-minute ice baths.
-Use ice packs for generalized areas up to 20 minutes or perform 5-minute ice massages for localized areas.
+Use ice packs for generalized areas up to 20 minutes, perform 5-minute ice massages for localized areas, or try a therapy device like Hyperice.
 Icing several times daily is important, but wait a minimum of two hours between treatments so tissues may warm and blood flow increases to the area.

-Compression is not just for swollen ankles anymore, and a plethora of garments is available to help.
+Compression is not just for swollen ankles anymore, and a plethora of garments and devices are available to help.
 Supporting the injured area with compression can help decrease inflammation, decrease the workload of the area, and improve the lymphatic system’s ability to clear waste products.
 When done correctly, it should never be painful.

 Elevation provides relief comparable to compression and helps at day’s end when swelling and inflammation are often highest.
 During this time, anti-inflammatory medications can also be very helpful.